 - Name, email, practice code, profession

 - Courses that they have previously attended

 This data will be stored by our newsletter distributer MailChimp.
-As part of this we will gather statistics regarding email openings and clicks, to help us monitor and improve the newsletter for you.
-MailChimp is a Privacy Shield registered organisation and complies with NHS Digital requirements as a non EU-EA registered organisation.
+As part of this, we will gather statistics regarding email openings and clicks, to help us monitor and improve the newsletter for you.
+MailChimp is a Privacy Shield registered organization and complies with NHS Digital requirements as a non-EU-EA registered organization.

 Maintaining the Confidentiality of Your Records